Harri Heliövaara

-Harri Heliövaara (born 4 June 1989) is a Finnish professional tennis player.
-He has been ranked by the ATP as high as world No. 3 in doubles, achieved on 31 March 2025.
+Harri Heliövaara (born 4 June 1989) is a Finnish professional tennis player who specializes in doubles.
+He has a career-high doubles ranking of world No. 1 by the ATP, achieved on 8 June 2026.
+He is a four-time Grand Slam champion in both doubles, at 2024 and 2026 Wimbledon and at the 2025 Australian Open with Henry Patten and in mixed doubles at the 2023 US Open with Anna Danilina.

+Heliövaara has won 16 doubles titles on the ATP Tour.
+He also won 20 ITF Futures in doubles and eight ITF Futures titles in singles.
+He won the 2007 Australian Open boys' doubles title with Graeme Dyce.

 He also attained his career-high singles ranking of No. 194 in December 2011.
-Heliövaara is a three-time Grand Slam champion in both doubles, at the 2024 Wimbledon Championships and at the 2025 Australian Open with Henry Patten and in mixed doubles at the 2023 US Open with Anna Danilina.
-He has won 12 titles on the ATP Tour.

-He has also won 20 ITF Futures in doubles and eight ITF Futures tournaments in singles.
-He won the 2007 Australian Open boys' doubles title with Graeme Dyce.
 Heliövaara announced his retirement from professional tennis in 2013 but made a comeback in 2017.